 Maui Four-Day Itinerary Suggestions

-Our four-day Maui itinerary below attempts to cover the top attractions on Maui over the course of four days.
-We believe the interests and activities outlined in this Maui itinerary will provide a memorable and enjoyable experience while visiting the ‘Valley Isle.’
-Skip ahead to the 4-day itinerary now →
+For instance, our four-day Maui itinerary below attempts to cover the top attractions on Maui over four days.
+We believe the interests and activities outlined in this Maui itinerary will provide a memorable and enjoyable experience while visiting the 'Valley Isle.'

 Overview of Maui - the ‘Valley Isle’

 As the second-largest Hawaiian island, Maui holds many wonders.
 Some quick highlights about Maui:

 - Trek the two major volcanic areas, from the West Maui Mountains to the very expansive, active Haleakala on the eastern side of Maui.

 - Between the two volcanoes, find valleys filled with deposits.

 - Visit the "Valley Isle" lushness in the island's center.
 Discover a vast array of greenery and vegetation.